gateio/gateapi-nodejs/docs/MarginApi.md

 > Promise<{ response: http.IncomingMessage; body: Array<CrossMarginAccountBook>; }> listCrossMarginAccountBook(opts)

-Retrieve cross margin account change history
+Retrieve cross margin account change history. (deprecated)

-记录查询时间范围不允许超过 30 天。  使用 limit&amp;page分页功能检索数据时最大分页数量为100,000条，即 (limit * page - 1) &lt;&#x3D; 100000。
+The record query time range is not allowed to exceed 30 days.
+When using the limit&amp;page paging function to retrieve data, the maximum number of pages is 100,000, that is, (limit page - 1) &lt;&#x3D; 100000.

 ### Example